dieterplex/docker-opengrok/README.md

 The project supports dynamic index updating through `inotifywait` recursively on the source folder.
 This can be disabled with the environment variable `INOTIFY_NOT_RECURSIVE` at runtime.
-Also, if you have more than 8192 files to watch, you will need to increase the amount of inotify watches allowed per user `(/proc/sys/fs/inotify/max_user_watches)` on your host system.
+Also, if you have more than 8192 files to watch, it has been modified for you to increase the amount of inotify watches allowed per user `(/proc/sys/fs/inotify/max_user_watches)` on your host system.

 NOTE: `touch` doesn't trigger inotify.
 You should add, delete or modify the content of some source file to make it happen.